Crafting the Ideal Length for your survey

 Lengthy surveys can tire respondents, leading to speedy or thoughtless answers.
 Every new question you add increases the chance of the respondent abandoning the survey midway.

 On the other hand, studies have shown that shorter surveys generally have higher completion rates.
-But it's highly important to balance length with the depth of information needed.
+But it's important to balance length with the depth of information needed.

-Every question should have a clear purpose that aligns with the survey's goals.
 Redundant or vague questions only extend the survey without adding value.

 2. Optimal Length Of Surveys